dreamsbit-chain/dbc-test-doc/docs/mainfeature_embeddedcontract_custody.md

 description: The UserGuide for Custody
 ---

-## Custody
+# Custody Contract
-- Custody provide the seamless ability to **distribute US2 Coin to EOA**.
+- The custody contract provides the seamless ability to **distribute US2 coins to EOA**.
-- Custody provide the seamless ability to **burn US2 Coin**.
+- The custody contract provides the seamless ability to **burn US2 coins**.
-- Custody is executed **by only MultiSig**.
+- The custody contract is executed **only by multi-signature contract**.
-- Custody contract is embedded from genesis.
+- The custody contract is embedded in genesis.

 ```